 How is a hospitalist different from my primary care provider?

 Hospitalists are physicians who specialize in the care of hospitalized adults.
-St. Luke’s hospitalists are board certified in internal medicine or family medicine, are specially trained to care for complex medical problems, and are considered experts in making diagnoses.
+St. Luke’s hospitalists are board certified physicians, specially trained to care for complex medical problems, and considered experts in making diagnoses.

 Our hospitalist program also includes non-physician providers (nurse practitioners and physician assistants) as part of the patient care team.
 These providers participate in clinical care, teaching, and coordination of patient care.

 Because the hospital is their primary practice site, hospitalists are more familiar with the hospital than most primary care providers.